Registration

 Registration follows a specific schedule that has been widely publicized.

-Any late registration is automatically subject to approval, which may be denied if sufficient supporting documentation is not provided.
+Any late registration is automatically subject to approval for late registration, which may be denied if sufficient supporting documentation is not provided.

 Multiservice Student Card (CMS)

 The card grants access to the University’s campuses and facilities.
-It must be presented to University officials or their designated representatives whenever requested.
+It must be presented to university officials or their designated representatives whenever requested.
 Failure to present the card may result in disciplinary action.
 Lending, exchanging, forging, or attempting to forge the card is prohibited and subject to penalties, including disciplinary action.

 When and where can I get my student ID card?

-When you complete your initial registration at the University of Montpellier, either at the registration office or the academic affairs office.
+When you complete your initial registration at the University of Montpellier, either at the registration office or the academic records office.
 The relevant office will provide you with specific instructions.
 When you re-register, the card is updated with a sticker indicating the academic year.

-Scol’Pass / Enrollment Certificate
+Scol’Pass / Proof of Enrollment

 How can I obtain my enrollment certificate?

-Computer account / Digital Workspace
+Computer Account / Digital Learning Platform

 How do I activate my UM IT account (ENT)?